 Real research, real early

-Binghamton University freshmen get head start on science, engineering
+Binghamton University first-year students get head start on science, engineering

 During the first semester, students take a research methods course in which they learn how to read scientific literature to discover what’s known, what’s unknown and how to ask good research questions.
 In the second semester, they learn lab techniques and protocol, as well as propose a research project.
 In the final semester, students primarily work on their research projects in teams, presenting them to classmates and faculty for feedback throughout.
 The program concludes with a research report and a final poster session where students present their work.

-The success of FRI hinges on its unique, three semester setup, Stamp says.
+According to Stamp, the success of FRI hinges on its unique, three semester setup.

 Teams pull together